-However, assistants to engagement partners lacked understanding of the audit standards, while engagement partners did not sufficiently review the summary report of the audit results submitted to the Audit & Supervisory Board.
+However, the audit staff lacked understanding of the audit standards, while engagement partners did not sufficiently review the summary report of the audit results submitted to the Audit & Supervisory Board.
 As a result, information on fees related to those services was not provided in writing to the audited company's Audit & Supervisory Board Members.